behzadfarzanegan/behzadfarzanegan.github.io/_pages/about.md

 - **SLAM (Simultaneous Localization and Mapping)**: Implemented SLAM techniques for **navigation and mapping of differential drive and wheeled robots** in **ROS2 environments**.
 - **Gazebo**: Designed and simulated **complex robotic environments** to support **navigation, perception, and autonomous behavior** in **ROS2**.
 - **Computer Vision**: Applied **OpenCV, YOLO, and deep learning-based object detection** for **autonomous navigation, perception, and environment understanding** in **robotics and autonomous vehicles**.

+---

+## **Future Research Directions**
+I am eager to continue advancing research in **intelligent control systems, ground, areial, and marine autonomy, and robotics**, exploring **new partnerships and innovations** in this dynamic field.